Cecilectomy/picpuz/README.md

 # PICPUZ #

-Old QuickBASIC/QBasic picture scramble game.
+Old QuickBASIC / QBasic picture scramble game.

-I originally wrote this in the early 2000's when I was first getting in to programming.
-TI83 and QuickBASIC were my entry into programming, and this was one of the first things I coded.
+I originally wrote this in the early 2000's when I was first getting into programming.
+TI83 Basic and QuickBASIC were my entry into programming, and this was one of the first things I coded.
 I have re-organized and cleaned up the code, but it is 99% the original code.

 ## How To Play ##